 Scalp micropigmentation was not originally intended to work with long hair.
 No matter how much you might want to keep it longer, or how uncomfortable you might be with shaving your head to the bone, you’re often asking SMP to do something that it was not designed to do.

-There are however some circumstances where long hair and scalp micropigmentation CAN work together.
+There are however some circumstances where long hair and scalp micropigmentation can work together.
 I’ll come on to these scenarios shortly.

 Why does this combo usually fail?

-Although there are ways and means to make pigmentation of the scalp look 3D, the bottom line is that SMP dots are two dimensional, and that real hair is three dimensional unless it is shaved.
+Although there are ways and means to make pigmentation of the scalp look more 3D, the bottom line is that SMP dots are two dimensional, and that real hair is three dimensional unless it is shaved.
 To the human eye unshaven hair looks like a series of lines, while SMP looks like dots.
 The two do not mix easily.

 Why do some providers say it can be done?

 Sometimes it is perfectly possible to achieve a great result without shaving your hair, but honesty is important.
 Some providers create unrealistic expectations to win your business.
 To be fair, most providers believe they’re giving you the right advice.
 I just don’t believe it works for as many people as some providers would have you believe.

 Another problem is that many specialists mask poor quality work by hiding it under longer hair.

 A well-executed scalp micropigmentation treatment is made up of thousands of tiny pigment deposits that effectively mimic real shaven hair follicles.
 Some providers simply ‘paint’ the scalp under the hair with pigment to reduce the variation in shade between the hair and the scalp.
 Whilst this can still make hair appear fuller, the illusion is of a poor standard and leaves the recipient in real trouble if they lose more hair and can no longer cover the treated area entirely.

 So what is actually possible?